lab1092/blender-manual_ja/manual/composite_nodes/types/input.rst

 the resultant animation will appear to run faster or slower.
 Blender Nodes do not adjust input video frame rates.
 Use the scale control inside the :doc:`Video Sequence Editor </sequencer>` to stretch or compress video to the desired speed, and input it here.
 You can incorporate "Slow-Mo" into your video.
-To do so, :guilabel:`ANIM` ate a video segment at 60 frames per second, and input it via this node, using Render settings that have an animation frame rate of the normal 30 fps;
+To do so, *ANIM* ate a video segment at 60 frames per second, and input it via this node, using Render settings that have an animation frame rate of the normal 30 fps;
 the resulting video will be played at half speed.
 Do the opposite to mimic Flash running around at hyperspeed.